 Meeting for Success: This is the point at which RIGGS will guide you through making many choices about how your project will be built.
 At the signing of the Design Agreement, you will receive the list of meetings needed to satisfy the true picture of the project.
 Within the scope of these meetings, you will meet with our Architectural Designer, our Selections Manager and if needed, our Kitchen and Bath Designer.
 As you pick from your many choices, the project will blossom with details not previously available.
 You will transform RIGGS’ initial design suggestion into all you dream the project can be.
 With new knowledge of how the project would be created, the estimate is honed by having subcontractors visit the project location in order to give near exact costs for their portion of the built work.
 In addition, the Selections Manager will aid you in deciding what you plan to include in your project, further honing the cost of your project.
 A preliminary schedule will show the projected start and finish dates so that you can see the approximate length of time your project will take to come to life.

 Designing a Space: Given your site, your current home design and your desires, our Architectural Designer and Kitchen and Bath Designer will work out a solution for your design.
 Working side by side with you, these team members will realize your new space on paper.
 You will be able to see what your new space will look like and our carpenters will know exactly how to build your project.

-The Dream Lives On: Your Project Manager will call you in eleven months to check on your satisfaction with Riggs Construction and Design.
+The Dream Lives On: Your Project Manager will call you in eleven months to check on your satisfaction with RIGGS Company.
 We hope you never have any problems with our work, but if anything should happen, you can call us at anytime and we will resolve your issue as quickly as possible.
 As part of our limited warranty, our Sales Manager will call you at a two year mark to once again be sure that your dream still brings you great happiness!